naninovel/docs/docs/en/guide/choices.md

 @choice "Secret option" lock:score<10
 ```

-The built-in choice button has an `On Lock` event invoked each time a choice is added, which will set the underlying button's `Interactible` property, making it interactable when the choice is not locked and vice-versa.
+The built-in choice button has an `On Lock` event invoked each time a choice is added, which will set the underlying button's `Interactable` property, making it interactable when the choice is not locked and vice-versa.
 You can override or extend the behavior by attaching a custom handler to the `On Lock` event or by overriding the `HandleLockChanged` method of the choice button class.

 ![](https://i.gyazo.com/ec5ef74ec9af1aa46a18d89bd34d866f.png)